suncoast-devs/handbook/assignments/all-cards-on-deck-cs.md

 As we have seen, computers do _exactly_ what we tell them to do.
 Thus, computers are bad at generating truly random numbers.
 Randomness is a deep and complex topic, but it's worth pointing out that most random numbers we use in computing are what we call "[pseudorandom](https://en.wikipedia.org/wiki/pseudorandomness)".
 That is, they generate numbers that appear to be random such that _guessing_ the next random number the computer's fixed algorithm is going to generate is very difficult.
 This makes it _good enough_ for most purposes.
 For this assignment, you will read about, then implement, a popular algorithm that shuffles a list using C#'s built-in `Random.Next()` function as a pseudorandom number generator.

-> Hint: Here is an example of code that gives us a random number greater than `0` and less than `956`.
+> Hint: Here is an example of code that gives us a random number greater, or equal to `0` and less than `956`.

 ```csharp
 var randomNumberGenerator = new Random();